dcsimg

 Steven J. Baskauf cc-by-4.0

 Geum canadense (White Avens) is a species of perennial herb in the family Rosaceae.
-They have a self-supporting growth form.
 They are native to The Contiguous United States, Canada, Eastern North America, and North America.
-They have simple, broad leaves, white flowers, and achenes.
+They have white flowers and achenes.
 Flowers are visited by Rhamphomyia gilvipilosa, Cylindromyia interrupta, Common Eastern Bumblebee, and Peleteria robusta.
 Individuals can grow to 3.9 feet.

 show all records